ramokz/phantom-camera-docs/docs/follow-modes/group.md

 <Property propertyName="Max Auto Zoom (2D)" propertyType="float" propertyDefault="5">
 <template v-slot:propertyDescription>

-Sets the maximum zoom level, in other words how close the `Camera` can move towards the scene.
+Sets the maximum zoom amount, in other words how close the `Camera2D` can move towards the scene.

 This only works when `Auto Zoom` is enabled.